 You’ll then be prompted to add your first Content Block and can add elements from the Available Elements window.

-To add a new design block (i.e. a completely new ‘container’ in your template), select Back to Template Overview and click Add Empty.
+To add a new Design Block (a completely new ‘container’ in your template), select Back to Template Home and click Add Empty.

-In this block, we’ll add the Descriptive Summary and drag and drop to reposition it.
+In a new Design Block, we’ll add the jacket cover and drag and drop to reposition and resize it.
 You may need to reposition other content in your template and can do that at any time.
-Watch the process below!
+In an additional Design Block, we’ll include the descriptive summary.
+Watch the process below.

-With a bit of content to work with, it’s time to adjust the elements’ positioning and add Page Styling.
+With a bit of content to work with, it’s time to add Styling.